Friday, February 12, 2016

 I've found myself increasingly interested in the fervent Donald Trump supporters.
 Who are these outsiders who hate elites, foreigners and Washington and who love guns, God and the Good Book?
 Many of them of course what used to be called Reagan Democrats or yellow dog Democrats.
 People from middle America and the middle South and Appalachia.
 These are the people known as the Ulster Scots or 'Scotch-Irish'.
 As I said in a previous blogpost:

 Too few people realise that the history of the Irish in America does not begin with the potato famine but goes back a century earlier to the 1740 migration of Presbyterians from Ulster.
-The best book about this hidden history is the brilliant Albion's Seed by David Hackett Fischer, but Senator Jim Webb has written an entertaining primer called Born Fighting, both of which are well worth a read.
+The best book about this hidden history is the brilliant Albion's Seed by David Hackett Fischer, Senator Jim Webb has written an entertaining primer about this topic called Born Fighting, Both of these are well worth a read.
 Part of Jim Webb's premise is that the Ulster Scots' fighting and a feuding ways meant that they were predisposed for military service and that Scots-Irish officers were the backbone of Washington's Army, the Union and Confederate Armies in the Civil War, the Doughboys of WW1, the GIs of WW2 and Vietnam.

 But where did Trump learn this trick?
-He's not a McCoy from Kentucky, he's a rich kid from New York, the son of a well off German immigrant, who, furthermore, eschewed fighting in Vietnam by dodging the draft several times (unlike Jim Webb, John McCain and his cohort).
+He's not a McCoy from Kentucky, he's a rich kid from New York, the son of a well off German immigrant, who, furthermore, eschewed fighting in Vietnam by dodging the draft (unlike Jim Webb, John McCain and his cohort).
 The answer is to look at Trump's Scottish Presbyterian mother, Mary Anne MacLeod.
 Mary MacLeod came from Stornaway on the island of Lewis-Harris in the Outer Hebrides.
-If you've seen the movie Highlander you already know about the Clan MacLeod (of which Trump and his mother are members) if you haven't you can find out about them here.
+If you've seen the movie Highlander you already know about the Clan MacLeod (of which Trump and his mother are members).
 Lewis-Harris is one of the weirdest places in Britain, indeed in all of Europe.
 Rainy, stark, beautiful, its the only place in the British Isles where church attendance is actually going up.
 There are at least six different Presbyterian dominations on Lewis-Harris all at war with one another but who all insist on strict Sabbath observance, thrift, hard work and Bible study.
 In some of the churches the Presbyterian practice of Psalmody is carried out in an ancient Scots gaelic which to my ears is extraordinarily beautiful.

 Trump & Paisley

 Trump comes from or at least is channeling this tradition.
 I know these people.
+I've read the early Cormac McCarthy novels and driven round Tennessee, Arkansas and Kentucky.
 These are my people and they are people that you seldom see in the media except portrayed in negative ways.
 They're pissed off and they might well vote for Trump in the primaries and the election.
-Watch for the vote in Arkansas, Missouri, W Virginia, Tennessee & Michigan....Exactly like Paisley Trump loves Israel, loves Scotland, worships guns, says his favourite book is the Bible is determinedly Nativist and he says he thinks the central government is selling out the country.
-Trump though seems to have dropped the anti-Catholicism (at least I think he has, I wonder if his lambasting of Mexicans is at least partly because of their religion).
+Watch for the vote in Arkansas, Missouri, Ohio, W Virginia, Tennessee & Michigan....Exactly like Paisley Trump loves Israel, loves Scotland, worships guns, says his favourite book is the Bible is determinedly Nativist and he says he thinks the central government is selling out the country.
+Trump though seems to have dropped the anti-Catholicism (at least I think he has, I wonder if the Mexican stuff is at least partly because of their religion).